mmulder27/counselorGPT-streamlit/README.md

 # counselorGPT1.0
 TASK:
-Create chatbot with knowledge of the UCLA course registrar.
+Create chatbot with knowledge of the 2022-2023 UCLA course catalog.
 Students should be able to query the chatbot about course offerings that match their interests, class prerequisites, and major/minor course requirements.
 Implementation:
 Step #1: From langchain.document_loaders, import UnstructuredPDFLoader.
 Download a PDF of the 2022-2023 UCLA course catalog (https://registrar.ucla.edu/file/b833e6ec-61b7-4b7e-961e-02af00520497).
 Step #2: From langchain.text_splitter, import RecursiveCharacterTextSplitter.
 Split the UCLA catalog PDF into 400-character chunks with 200-character overlaps.